ashutoshvimal/TicTacToe-Websocket-Springboot/README.md

 I have used springboot on backend html, css and js in frontend Currently application is not persistant as I have not used any database I would love if anyone make adds database(sql db).

+tic-tac-toe-backend branch contains the backend code look for other repo for frontend code